juliusgarba/Celo-101/README.md

 pragma solidity ^0.8.0;
 ```

-The first two lines of our code we specified the license that our code is guided by.
+In the first two lines of our code we specified the license that our code is guided by.
 This license is a very important aspect of our Solidity smart contract.
 Without the license, our Solidity code will not compile.
 Before we go further, let me give you short story of why Solidity requires that we add this license file to our smart contract code.

 > _In the early days of smart contract development where all the projects were required to make their project's code opensource.
 Many companies abide by this law and uploaded all their code to opensource platforms like Github for the whole world to see and verify that the code does what they told you.
 But it didn't take long before some geeks started taking advantage of this move.
 A typical example is the Uniswap protocol.
 People discovered that Uniswap is making a lot of money, so they decided to clone Uniswap code and build their own version of Uniswap thereby creating a competition for Uniswap.
 I won't mention names but you have probably heard of projects like Pancakeswap, Sushiswap, etc_